1

 從定三秦。 別西擊章平軍於隴西,破之,定隴西六縣,所將卒斬車司馬、候各四人,騎長十二人。 從東擊楚,至彭城。 漢軍敗還,保雍丘,去擊反者王武等。 略梁地,別將擊邢說軍菑南,破之,身得說都尉二人,司馬、候十二人,降吏卒四千一百八十人。 破楚軍滎陽東。 三年,賜食邑四千二百戶。

-He took part in pacifying the Three Qin kingdoms.
-He was detached westward to attack Zhang Ping's army at Longxi and defeated it, pacifying six counties in the region.
+Jin Xi took part in pacifying the Three Qin kingdoms.
+Detached westward, he attacked Zhang Ping's army at Longxi and defeated it, pacifying six counties in the region.
 The troops under his command beheaded four chariot marshals, four scouts, and twelve cavalry captains.
-He followed the eastward campaign against Chu, reaching Pengcheng.
+In the eastward campaign against Chu, he reached Pengcheng.
 When the Han army was defeated and fell back, he defended Yongqiu, then went to attack the rebel Wang Wu and his confederates.
-He raided Liang territory, separately led troops to strike Xing Yue's army south of Zi, broke it.
-He personally captured two of Yue's commandant's assistants, twelve assistant directors and scouts, and induced the surrender of 4,180 officials and soldiers.
-He routed the Chu army east of Xingyang.
+Raiding Liang territory as a detached commander, he attacked Xing Shuo's army south of Zi and defeated it.
+Jin Xi personally captured two of Shuo's commandants and twelve marshals and scouts, and induced the surrender of four thousand one hundred eighty officers and soldiers.
+The Chu army east of Xingyang was routed.
 In the third year, he was granted a revenue fief of four thousand two hundred households.

 7